Ascorbic acid properties

 Daily doses between 1000 and 6000 mg help reduce their duration by 20%.
 Moreover, symptoms as muscle pain or sneezing are more bearable.

-More information about vitamin C in the listing above.
+More information about vitamin C.